Atami Onsen 熱海温泉

-The bubbling waters of Atami have been luring bathers as far back as the Nara period (710–94).
-Shogun Tokugawa Ieyasu (1543-1616) was so enamored of their healing properties that he tried to re-create the onsen back in Edo.
+The waters of Atami have been luring bathers as far back as the Nara period (710–94).
+Shogun Tokugawa Ieyasu (1543-1616) was so enamored of their healing properties that he tried to re-create the onsen back in Edo (now Tokyo).
 The various onsen in Atami—there's not just one—have also drawn many of the rich and famous of the modern era.
-Izusan Onsen, one of Japan's most ancient, was discovered 13 centuries ago.

 To get from Tokyo to Atami, you can take the Kodama Tokaido Shinkansen, the limited express Odoriko, regular Tokaido trains, or the bus.
-The Shinkansen is the fastest way at 50 minutes.
+The shinkansen is the fastest at around 50 minutes.
 The highway bus is much cheaper but takes two and a half to three hours depending on traffic.